container-storage-interface/spec/spec.md

 consistent "view" of all snapshot deltas when paging through the snapshot list via multiple calls to `ListSnapshotDeltas`.

+A Controller Plugin MUST NOT attempt to include any raw data blocks in the RPC response to ensure data plane operations remain outside the scope of CSI.
+The response payload MUST contain enough block location metadata for the end users to retrieve the raw data blocks.
+The end users are responsbile for devising their own transport and retrieval mechanism to access the raw data blocks.

 ```protobuf
 message ListSnapshotDeltasRequest {
   option (alpha_message) = true;